 KBI Inspire Magazine was inspired by the story of Kaitlyn Bates and the Kaitlyn Bates Initiative, a non-profit in Northumberland County, Ontario an is now published by A Modern Portrait Media.
 Interested in being a part of our growing community?
 Consider submitting your work, donating, or advertising on our site.

 EDITOR IN CHIEF

 Gillian is an accomplished photographic artist, writer, editor and most recently, producer of the 'Life Outside the Box' podcast.
 She is the owner of A Modern Portrait Media and holds Bachelor of Arts degrees in both English and Psychology, with additional education in photography and fine art.

 Outside of Canada, Gillian has lived and worked in the United States, England and Estonia, and her camera has traveled with her around the world.
 She has published two books and currently lives in Northumberland County, Ontario with her family.
 When she's not working, she has a passion for literature, music, philosophy, tennis, and her dogs Hairy Potter and Hudson.

 As a survivor of suicide loss, she is also a tireless advocate for mental health literacy and suicide prevention.

-Abby Kernya is first year University student majoring in English with a specialization in creative writing.
+Abby Kernya is third year University student majoring in English with a specialization in creative writing.
 She has a passion for music, art, reading, and film!
-She plays guitar in a four piece band called Hera.
 Abby’s all time favourite albums are Ziggy Stardust and the Spiders From Mars by David Bowie, Fine Line by Harry Styles, Meddle by Pink Floyd, and Rumours by Fleetwood Mac.
 She has been playing guitar for almost 5 years, and is currently learning the bass and autoharp in her spare time.
-Abby’s current favourite books are Norwegian Wood by Haruki Murakami, and Howl’s Moving Castle by Diana Wynne Jones.
-Follow her on IG @abbigalekernya and @abbigalespages
+Abby’s current favourite books are Norwegian Wood by Haruki Murakami, and On Earth We're Briefly Gorgeous by Ocean Vuong Follow her on IG @abbigalekernya